ArbeenaKhanum/MusicPlayerApp/README.md

 The Songs fragment displays the list of all the songs with the song name.
 On click of the song, its respective Music Play screen appears and the service starts so song starts playing.

 Using Services, user can play, pause & stop the song on click of play button.
 It provides the feature to shuffle the songs in the device and play it and if the user wants a song to play on repeat mode, user can click on repeat song option.
-It also consists of seek bar and it diplays the duration of the song.
+It also consists of seek bar and it displays the duration of the current playing song.

 |**SongsList screen**|**Music Play screen**|
 |:---|:--|